miuponn/kanjiDB/README.md

 2. Install dependencies with `npm install`.
 3. Set up your MongoDB database and update the connection string in the application.
 4. Run the server with `npm start` or `node server.js`.

-## Contribution

-Contributions are welcome!
-Whether you're looking to fix bugs, enhance features, or suggest improvements, please feel free to fork this repository, make changes, and submit a pull request.

 ## License